ma3u/testingAskui/README.md

     assert is_equal, "The slider is not at the correct level"
 ```

+## Our Idea for a Use Case

-## Use Case: Automated OWASP Top 10 Security Checks for Web Applications
+### Automated OWASP Top 10 Security Checks for Web Applications

-This project demonstrates how to use AskUI for automated UI-driven security checks on a web application, specifically targeting the [OWASP Top 10 Web Application Security Risks](https://owasp.org/www-project-top-ten/).
+Our project idea demonstrates how to use AskUI for automated UI-driven security checks on a web application, specifically targeting the [OWASP Top 10 Web Application Security Risks](https://owasp.org/www-project-top-ten/).
 The included script, `askui-owasp-check.ts`, automates browser actions to:

 ---